 Ready to take leaf peeping to all new heights in North Georgia?

-The park opened in August, so here's what to know before you go:
+The Amicalola Falls Aerial Adventure Park opened in 2016, so if you still haven’t checked it out, here's what to know before you go:

 Take it fast

 Zip lining is meant to be zippy.
 The park has 11 lines – ranging in length from 75 feet to 1,000 feet – if you want to soar through the treetops for your fall colors.
 The QuickTrekker closed belay system means you don't disconnect their harness between the wire cables, for added safety on your trip.
 Remember your closed-toe shoes, lip balm and sunglasses for your comfort on the course.